Things to do in the Isle of Man

 One of the ancient buildings is a Norse-Celtic chapel, and another is a fort constructed during the 16th-century civil war.
 Both are incredibly fascinating to look at.

-One for animal lovers, Curraghs Wildlife Park, is home to over 350 species of the world’s animals across 40-acres of picturesque landscapes.
+Curraghs Wildlife Park is home to over 350 species of the world’s animals across 40-acres of picturesque landscapes.

-The Park is laid out in geographic regions, including African Bush, the Outback, and Amazon.
-I’m generally not an advocate for zoos and wildlife parks, but it’s nice to see the animals in such large and cared for enclosures.
+The Park is laid out in geographic regions, including the African Bush, the Outback, and the Amazon.
+I’m not an advocate for zoos, but it’s nice to see the animals in such large and cared for enclosures.

-If you’re eager to learn more about the island’s spooky beliefs and superstitions, Isle of Man ghost tours are right up your street.
+If you’re eager to learn more about the island’s spooky beliefs and superstitions, Isle of Man ghost tours will be right up your street.

-Your guide will lead you to various sites believed to be haunted, such as abandoned hotels and creepy graveyards.
-And you’ll come face to face with dark events of the past.
+Your guide will lead you to various haunted sites, such as abandoned hotels and creepy graveyards.

 Tin Bath Races IOM

 It’s a great laugh and a big deal here on the island.
-And in true Manx fashion, we make a huge party out of it.
+And in true Manx fashion, we like tomake a huge party out of it.

 Where to stay on the Isle of Man

-Like I mentioned at the beginning of the article, Douglas tends to be the preferred place to stay on the island.
+Douglas tends to be the preferred place to stay on the Isle of Man.
 That’s because it’s the most developed area, concentrating a large number of hotels, restaurants, and nightlife.

 It’s also very well connected via public transport routes, so it’s a convenient spot for getting around to see other places on the Isle of Man.
 I can recommend Cunard Apartments for luxury self-catering apartments with unrivalled sea views.
 If you book directly and mention this blog, you’ll get a special discount.

-That being said, if you don’t feel the need to be at the heart of all the action, there’s definitely something to be said for staying in our quieter towns.
-You’ve read about all of them in the article above, so pick somewhere that sounds most fitting to you.
+If you don’t feel the need to be at the heart of all the action, there’s definitely something to be said for staying in our quieter towns.
+You’ll read about all of them in the article below, so pick somewhere that sounds most fitting to you.

 You can also check out many other accommodation options here.
 Or use the Map below to see all your options: